ExurionTechnologies/ExurionTechnologies/README.md

 ## ✨ Additional Sections

 ### ⭐ Company Achievements
-- Founded Exurion and grew it into a working, multi-discipline solo studio in under a year — self-funded, no outside capital
+- Founded Exurion and grew it into a working, multi-discipline studio with a 10-person team in under a year — self-funded, no outside capital
 - Shipped **6 completed products** spanning game development, backend tooling, and automation (see Business Portfolio)
 - Built and personally operates a technology stack spanning 4 disciplines — games, web, apps, and AI — rather than a single specialty
 - Stood up self-managed hosting infrastructure (web, bot, and game servers) without relying on third-party cloud platforms